$3,000/$3,600 Child Tax Credit: is IRS contacting families who will receive it? if so, how?

 Who is eligible to receive the enhanced Child Tax Credit?

-Under the new legislation, individuals will qualify for the full enhanced Child Tax Credit if their annual earnings are below $75,000; or a joint income of up to $150,000 for married couples, widows and widowers and $112,500 for heads of household.
-If your earnings are above those limits, you will receive a reduced credit which gradually phases out $50 for every $1,000 over the threshold.
+Under the new legislation, individuals will qualify for the full value of the Child Tax Credit so long as their annual earnings are below $75,000; or a joint income of up to $150,000 for married couples, widows, and widowers and $112,500 for heads of household.
+If household earnings surpass these limits, a reduced credit will be distributed.
+For every additional $1000 in income, the credit's value will be gradually phased out $50.

-The IRS will determine eligibility based on 2020 tax returns, or 2019 returns if a taxpayer’s 2020 tax return hasn’t been filed and processed yet.
-To be eligible a taxpayer must have their main home in the US for more than half the year.
+The IRS will determine eligibility based on 2020 tax returns or 2019 returns if a taxpayer’s 2020 tax return hasn’t been filed and processed yet.
+To be eligible, a taxpayer must have their main home in the US for more than half the year and care for the dependent for at least half of the calendar year.
 The IRS urges taxpayers with children to file a 2020 tax return as soon as possible, if they haven’t already, to get the correct amount from the tax credit.
-This includes those with no income who are eligible to receive the credit but not normally required to file taxes.
+This includes those with no income who are eligible to receive the credit but are not normally required to file taxes.
 The agency also recommends using direct deposit to receive their refund and the advance payments faster.

 Why you might have to return the advance payments